genistat-ag/handbook/values.md

 We measure our progress through finished work.

 We know the inherent difficulty in creating something that works, that is robust, fast and elegant.

+We don't try to reinvent the wheel, but find smart ways to combine existing solutions.

 We know we need to make trade-offs, and we try to improve our craft continuously.

 When in doubt, do.